aaaaamir/Two-Asset-Portfolio-Optimization/README.md

 # Two-Asset-Portfolio-Optimization

 Portfolio optimization tool for use on two assets -- Calculates summary statistics for inputted data including annualized return and volatility and generates histograms of returns given daily historical returns data for either asset.
-Also imputes (estimates) missing data points for any daily return value from either asset not found in the given data using a Brownian bridge.
+Also imputes (estimates) missing data points for any daily return value from either asset not found in the given data using a Brownian bridge time series estimation method [1].
 Once dataset is finished collection, optimizer will conpute and find print results for four static trading strategies:
 - All-in-one full investment into the either index with no trading (2 possible portfolios doing this)
 - 50% proportion of wealth invested into each index, with daily portfolio rebalancing
 - Division of wealth in each index defined by choosing proportions that will maximize the estimated annual Sharpe ratio, with daily portfolio rebalancing